 That depends.
 Pool A returns will fluctuate more than Pool B returns but over the long term Pool A should produce a higher return.
-If the funds you are investing will be needed within five years, such as building funds for a new facility, you may want to use Pool B because of smaller fluctuations year to year.
+If the funds you are investing will be needed within three years, such as building funds for a new facility, you may want to use Pool B because of smaller fluctuations year to year.
 Other types of funds, such as operating reserves, can usually be invested for a longer term.
 This allows time to average out the lower return years with the higher return years.
 You may want to use Pool A to earn a higher long-term return for operating reserves and similar funds.
 You may also want to put some of your funds in Pool A and some in Pool B. You can decide how you want them allocated.

 Is it possible for individual church members to participate in the pool?